elwin/dphpc/euler/readme.md

 ### SSHing

-> Some scripts assume the the SSH alias `euler` to be set (i.e. `ssh euler` should log you into euler).
-This step is not necessary for all scripts, you'll see soon enough when something fails when omitting this step.
+> Some scripts assume the SSH alias `euler` to be set (i.e. `ssh euler` should log you into euler).
+> This step is not necessary for all scripts, you'll see soon enough when something fails when omitting this step.

 Create an SSH key for uploading to Euler.